 Place the cake pan in a bigger pan.
 Fill the pan with hot water (hot water from the tap is fine) up to half the height of the cake pan.
 Bake baine marie (in the water bath) for about 50-60 minutes, or until the center has set.

 Allow to cool in the water bath or just until it's no longer too hot to handle.
 Completely cool on a rack and then refrigerate.
-Overnight refrigeration is recommended.
+Prepare this 1-2 days ahead.

 If you're feeling rather indulgent, serve with a little heavy or double cream on the side!
 Yes, for my family everything is better with cream!